Costa Brava

 Girona offers its visitors a step back in time.
 Renowned for its historic old town and its fortified walls in the medieval quarter and the Força Vella, the city lends itself to strolling, the time to fully immerse yourself in the history of Spain.
 People also come there for its cultural program, which makes the heart of the city beat in all seasons.

 Not far from Girona and the seaside resorts of Begur and L'Estartit lies the superb village of Peratallada and its castle-fortress with a tower, a palace and a rampart.
 Everyone agrees that Peratallada is the most beautiful medieval village in Catalonia.
-In addition to benefiting from a vibrant historical and cultural heritage, this village makes the taste buds salivate with its many restaurants and bars scattered around its cobbled streets.
+In addition to benefiting from a vibrant historical and cultural heritage, this village makes taste buds salivate with its many restaurants and bars scattered around its cobbled streets.

 Don't miss either: